marosige/I-like-it-like-that/dotfiles/fish/README.md

 * Instead of adding stuff the fish way, i put every persistance changes to the `config.fish` file.
 (Like adding to PATH)

 #### Modifications
-* I use the One Dark theme like weerywhere its possible.
+* I use the One Dark theme like everywhere it's possible.

 ![My fish shell](./fish.png)